 The Fitbit claims the battery life to be around 10 hours when GPS tracking is on.
 This estimate proved to be true when tested.
 The Ionic remained powered up for the same amount of time.
 And any average watch would show you exactly the same figures.

-The Fitbit Versa has a lower price and packs almost same features.
-The only thing missing is the GPS and it means you will be going out for running with your phone.
-Apart from that, the Versa has a lot to love and is highly recommended.
+The Fitbit Versa has a lower price and packs almost the same features.
+The only thing missing is the GPS.
+Apart from that, there’s a lot to love with the Versa and it comes highly recommended.
+Maybe a better choice than the Fitbit Ionic?